frederic-perez/AmE-dictionary/data/idioms.md

 __pay top dollar__
 __pay tribute to (someone or something)__ To do something as a way of publicly showing respect or admiration for a particular person, group, or thing. _The movie pays tribute to an old adventure serial that ran on television in the mid-1930s._
 __PC__
-__peace of mind__ :dart::three: A tranquility that results from not having worries, guilt, or problems. _If peace of mind is more important to you than earning a lot of money, maybe you should consider teaching._
+__peace of mind__ :dart::four: A tranquility that results from not having worries, guilt, or problems. _If peace of mind is more important to you than earning a lot of money, maybe you should consider teaching._
 __peace out__ :two: To depart; to leave. _Let’s peace out.
 It’s too hot in here._ _Electronic health records are everywhere, so peace out, paper charts._
 __peach fuzz__ _informal_ A nickname for “vellus hair,” a very thin, soft layer of hair, likened to that which appears on the skin of a peach.
 __peaks and troughs__ :dart: __1__ High points and low points, as in a graph, statistical model, economic cycle, etc. _I wouldn’t buy that stock right now because it’s experiencing some drastic peaks and troughs._ __2__ Good times and bad times. _Life is full of peaks and troughs—the trick is not to let the low points get you down._